Pete Willis Def Leppard

 Pete Willis was Def Leppard’s original guitar slinger, riff master, and the man who helped build the band’s foundation before the hysteria (pun intended) took over.
 If you’re an old-school Leppard fan, you know Pete was a crucial ingredient in the band’s early magic—before MTV hair-sprayed them into arena rock history.

 Born on February 16, 1960, Willis co-founded Def Leppard and brought that raw, relentless edge to On Through the Night and High ‘n’ Dry—two albums that still hit harder than a Joe Elliott high note in ’83.
 His riffs on “Wasted” and “Let It Go”?
 Pure, unfiltered rock ‘n’ roll.
-He had that punchy, no-frills playing style that gave early Leppard its grit.
+He had that punchy, no-frills playing style that gave early Leppard its sound.
 No synths, no gloss—just pure, sweaty pub rock ready to explode.

 Then came the classic rock ‘n’ roll tale—success, pressure, and one too many drinks.
 By 1982, Willis was out, and in came Phil Collen, ushering in the band’s more polished, radio-friendly era.
 And yeah, Pyromania and Hysteria turned them into gods, but let’s be real: Without Pete’s foundation, none of it happens.
 The guy was the secret weapon behind the band’s early bite, and even after his exit, his fingerprints were all over Pyromania—his rhythm work still lurks under those glossy Mutt Lange harmonies.